FAQs about Finances and Pledging

 How do people pay their pledge?

 Pledges can be fulfilled weekly, monthly, quarterly, or annually.
 Some people write a check and mail it to UUFR.
 Some people drop a check in the offering basket on Sunday mornings.
 However, automated electronic giving is encouraged.
+For more information on the nuts and bolts of giving, click here.

 How do people decide how much to give?